 Like any other technology, there are rules and regulations that govern big data.
 If you are looking into using big data solutions, it is never too early to start.
 Big data has changed the landscape because of the vast amounts of information coming in from different and usually new sources.
 What makes it more complex is that big data is often transformed and repurposed.
-All of these give companies new challenges that are unique and might necessitate a change in compliance policies, especially where security, safekeeping and privacy are concerned.
+All of these give companies new challenges that are unique and might necessitate a change in compliance policies, especially where security, safekeeping, and privacy are concerned.
 And big data consulting companies might be able to help.

 Michael R. Overly, a Technology Transactions & Outsourcing and Privacy, Security & Information Management Practices partner at Foley & Lardner LLP’s Los Angeles arm, says that big data compliance can present unique challenges with the increasing number of regulations, standards, contractual obligations and laws that relate to it.
 These challenges can sometimes prove to be overwhelming.
 In the confusion and deluge of data, most businesses tend to develop a narrow vision when it comes to big data.
-For instance, they tend to focus more on making sure that there are personally identifiable information that are well safeguarded and secured, but they neglect securing other critical information that are related to their marketing efforts, trade secrets and other things.
+For instance, they tend to focus more on making sure that there is personally identifiable information that is well safeguarded and secured, but they neglect securing other critical information that is related to their marketing efforts, trade secrets, and other things.
 Comparing the new big data landscape to a forest, Overly says that most businesses are looking at a single tree or branch rather than the big picture.

 Big data comes from a wide variety of sources.
 It could come from photos, videos, other companies that have sold their own data, audio clips, and other similar sources.
-These data are then cleaned up and mashed up by data analytics consulting firms or in-house data analysts in order to prepare them for analysis, so that they could deliver insights that business leaders need.
+These data are then cleaned up and mashed up by data analytics consulting firms or in-house data analysts in order to prepare them for analysis so that they could deliver insights that business leaders need.
 In short, raw data is transformed.
-For example, Michael Shirley, 24, living at 555 Rodeo Drive, will be anonymized and will become millennial man in zip code 90210 with income of more than $100,000.
+For example, Michael Shirley, 24, living at 555 Rodeo Drive, will be anonymized and will become a millennial man in zip code 90210 with income of more than $100,000.
 This, in turn, may get transformed again to rich young male in California.
-When this happens, traditional compliance functions may be a little difficult to apply because the data you get are almost always transforming and changing.
+When this happens, traditional compliance functions may be a little difficult to apply because the data you get is almost always transforming and changing.

 So what do you do?
 Overly suggests that enterprises create their own corporate framework that would help them deal with compliance when it comes to big data.
 This would include addressing the data, knowing the systems where the data are located, knowing the various people who can access the systems, and knowing if the data can be accurate or not.